 Promote your username on other social media platforms

 To get a solid reach on Snapchat, you should leverage your other social profiles to promote your account.
 Marketing your Snapchat is key in getting people to discover it and increasing engagement!

 Just like any social video strategy on any other platform, keep your Snapchat content and posting frequency consistent.
 Make sure your Snapchat is aligned with your brand image across all your social media accounts so you don’t confuse users and drive them away.

-Lastly, make the most of your videos across all your social media profiles by providing a clear call-to-action.
+Make the most of your videos across all your social media profiles by providing a clear call-to-action.
 It can be within the video itself or included in the accompanying post.
-Make it relevant and compelling enough so viewers can’t help but click!
+Make it relevant and compelling enough so viewers can’t help but take action!

 Differentiating yourself from a mass of other brands fighting for attention on social media is a feat for all social media managers.
 With a sea of content being created constantly, it’s challenging to break through the noise.
 Choosing the right social channels that align with your brand’s goals and objectives, and knowing how to effectively distribute content is key.

 We hope this guide makes you more confident about each network’s best practices to further drive and optimize your social media video marketing strategy.
 If you haven’t invested in social media video, now is the time to get onboard!
 We’re interested in hearing your useful tips for creating a successful social video strategy.
 Share them with us below, and happy social video making!